 Looking back at Egyptomania through the ages we see very different behaviours and attitudes.
 Displays include ‘Cannibalism in Europe in the 19th century’ illustrating the way Egyptian mummies were bought, sold and eaten, to ‘Squeezed to Death’, ‘Tomb Raiders’ and ‘Hacked Out and Sawn Off’ that detail the destruction of the tombs by antiquarians and tourists alike.
 A facsimile of The Celestial Cow, otherwise known as The Myth of the Destruction of the Human Race, marks a turning point in the exhibition and signals the start of a different approach to looking, recording and preserving at this critical time in our collective history.
 It also leads us to question what we – individually and collectively – are doing during our lives, and how we ourselves will be perceived and remembered after we are gone.

 ANTECHAMBER AND BURIAL CHAMBER

 The space of the antechamber and the sarcophagus room form the centrepiece of the exhibition.
 They are of the identical size and proportion of the original tomb of Tutankhamun, but the burial chamber is a pure, white volume, devoid of decoration or colour.
 In this space visitors are invited to experience the highest recorded digital data of the tomb through Virtual Reality (VR) headsets.
-Whatever they see is projected onto the screen, making it possible to literally ‘see through the eyes of others’.
+Whatever they see is 0projected onto the screen, making it possible to literally ‘see through the eyes of others’.

 ANNEX AND VIEWING ROOM